 With the number of elderly Americans growing at a rapid pace, long term care services comprise the largest portion of Medicaid expenditures in most States.
-Lawmakers recognized the need to reduce the burden of State Medicaid long term care expenditures.
+Lawmakers recognized the need to reduce the burden of State Medicaid expenditures.

-The intent of the Long Term Care Partnership Program is to help States manage long term care costs, while at the same time offering consumers more affordable long term care coverage.
+The intent of the this program is to help States manage long term care costs, while at the same time offering consumers more affordable coverage.

 Through the purchase of Partnership Long Term Care Policies consumers are protected from having to "spend-down" their assets in order to qualify for Medicaid.

 With the passage of the Deficit Reduction Act of 2005, Congress allowed for the expansion of Long Term Care Partnership Programs to other States.
-Today, 45 States have Long Term Care Insurance Partnership programs.
+Today, 45 States have Partnership Programs

-The thinking behind the creation of long term care insurance programs is that these programs will:
+The thinking behind the creation of these programs is that they will:

-The primary benefit of owning a Partnership long term care policy is the Medicaid asset protection available to you once your long term care insurance benefits have been exhausted.
+The primary benefit of owning a Partnership policy is the Medicaid asset protection available to you once your insurance benefits have been exhausted.

-Without the purchase of a Partnership long term care insurance policy, your State would require you to spend-down your assets to $2,000 typically before you will qualify for Medicaid long term care benefits.
+Without the purchase of a Partnership policy, your State would require you to spend-down your assets to $2,000 typically before you will qualify for Medicaid long term care benefits.
 Your State would also examine any transfer of assets within 5 years of your application for Medicaid applying a penalty period if asset transfers are found.
 As you know, qualifying for Medicaid is difficult.

 With the purchase of a Partnership policy, however, Medicaid will not require you to spend-down your assets to the $2,000 level.